 On the plane, you can notice that the highest point is located at the mean.
 This is because it coincides with the mode.
 The spread of the graph is determined by the standard deviation, as it is shown below.

-Understanding the Normal Distribution
+Understanding Normal Distribution in Data Science

 Below, you can see an approximately normally distributed histogram.